 Phenomenon whereby the fibers, in the presence of water, intertwine and bind to each other, forming a fibrous context resistant to various stresses

-A stage in the printing process in which the sheet passes through specific machines that fold it in several stages, in accordance with the required specification, to produce signatures or leaflets (see diagram on the right).
+A stage in the printing process in which the sheet passes through specific machines that fold it in several stages, in accordance with the required specification, to produce signatures or leaflets.

 Four – colour printing